ssvlabs/SIPs/sips/committee_consensus.md

 	Signer      OperatorID
 }

-// Operator represents an SSV operator node that is part of a committee type CommitteeMember struct {
+// CommitteeMember represents an SSV operator node that is part of a committee type CommitteeMember struct {
 	OperatorID        OperatorID
 	CommitteeID         ssv.CommitteeID